irworkshop/accountability_datacleaning/R_campfin/pa/contribs/docs/pa_contribs_diary.md

 ### Read

-Now that each text file has been cleaned of irregularies, they can each be properly read into R.
+Now that each text file has been cleaned of irregularities, they can each be properly read into R.

-If this has already beem done, it’s easier to read the single file that was written at the end of the initial process.
+If this has already been done, it’s easier to read the single file that was written at the end of the initial process.
 If we read this single file, we can skip the chunks below reading for the first time.